LGN520/farreach-public/ycsb-implementation.md

 ## TODO list

 - TODO
-	* Client-side upstream backup (before exp9 recovery time)
-		* TODO: For exp5 on dynamic pattern, close key popularity changes for 'stable'
-		* TODO: For exp8 on bandwidth cost, disable snapshot if period = 0
-		* TODO: Finish exp9 on recovery time vs. cache size for FarReach
-	* Others
-		* TODO: Fix issue of not overwriting existing statistics in single rotation mode (maybe due to using wrong value of -sr)
 	* After finishing evaluation
-		* TODO: Re-organize scripts, and add comments to scripts (e.g., for sleep, for cleanup_obselete_snapshottoken.sh)
+		* TODO: Update scripts
-			- TODO: Use username, private key, SWITCH/CLIENT/SERVER_ROOTPATH from global.sh in each exp.sh
+			- TODO: Keep the same exp order as in paper, including script name, script path, and result name
-		* TODO: Update benchmark.md
+		* TODO: Update benchmark.md for each exp detail
+			- TODO: How to create SSH key for switch and change private key path in common.sh if necessary
+			- TODO: add the following two notes to benchmark.md for exp10
+				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
+					* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
+				+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
+					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
+			- TODO: Write down how to calculate average recovery time into benchmark.md
 		* TODO: Remove unnecessary files in method/tofino/visualization/
-	* DEPRECATED: Try in-memory KVS after we have got all results of RocksDB

 - Evaluation writing
 	+ Missing numbers
 		- Exp1 of overall performance
-			+ TODO: 95p latency of NoCache + 0.6MOPS + 3rd round
+			+ 95p latency of NoCache + 0.6MOPS + 3rd round
 		- Exp2 of ycsb workloads
 			+ TODO: NoCache + workload D + 3rd round
 			+ TODO: FarReach + workload B + 3rd round